-Established in 1887, the Home of the Guardian Angel opened near an orphanage on Brunswick Street in Halifax, Nova Scotia.
+1887 – The Home of the Guardian Angel opened near an orphanage on Brunswick Street in Halifax, Nova Scotia.
 It was known as the Catholic Infant’s Home.
 Single mothers were admitted to the Home after the birth of their baby.

-In 1955 with the collaboration of Archbishop Berry, the Home of the Guardian Angel was moved to the east wing of the Orphanage.
+1955 – With the collaboration of Archbishop Berry, the Home of the Guardian Angel was moved to the east wing of the Orphanage.
 Here, Sisters Mary Clare and Joan Elizabeth set up a shelter for single mothers and an adoption agency.
 They began a program to meet the spiritual, physical, mental, and emotional needs of the mothers.
 The women were encouraged to plan for themselves and their babies, to take responsibility in deciding whether or not to place their child for adoption, and to continue, if possible, their own academic or vocational training.

-In 1973, the Home of the Guardian Angel moved to a renovated house at 6345 Coburg road.
+1973 – Home of the Guardian Angel moved to a renovated house at 6345 Coburg road.

 1980 – The Single Parent Centre opened in Spryfield.

 2001 – The Home moved their pregnancy counselling, adoption services, post-placement services to 2893 Agricola Street in Halifax.